dvdk1ng0/dvdk1ng0.github.io/content/posts/suicide.md

 > 2. Jackpots are possible if and only if you keep playing slots.
 > 3. The possibility of jackpots is precious.
 > 4. By leaving the slots machine, you lose something of significant value (the possibility of jackpots).
->  5. It is not reasonable to do something that loss of something of significant value such as this.
+>  5. It is not reasonable to do something that results in the loss of something of significant value such as this.
 > 6. Therefore, it’s never reasonable to leave the slots machine.
 >
 > Everyone who doesn’t own a casino can see that the Jackpot Argument fails.
 Does this mean your argument fails?
 Honestly, maybe not.
 Maybe it’s a bit of an unfair comparison, between the slots machine and life.
 So since my client and I are _not_ disingenuous, we won’t push this argument.
 We’ll leave it right there.

-Instead, we’re going to cast doubt on step #4 of your argument; “By committing suicide, you lose something of significant value.” (“What?!” a patron at the bar exclaims, listening in.
+Instead, we’re going to cast doubt on step #4 of your argument: “By committing suicide, you lose something of significant value.” (“What?!” a patron at the bar exclaims, listening in.
 “That’s completely self-evident!
 Of course you lose something of significant value!”) (“What?!” you exclaim, worried.
 “Are you sure you know what you’re doing?!”)  (“Trust me,” I whisper.)
-I clear my throat.
-While step #4 does seem unassailable at first glance, it has serious issues.
+I say, While step #4 does seem unassailable at first glance, it has serious issues.

 ## Counter Argument #1
 > Your argument exploits an ambiguity in the word “loses.”
 I readily admit that, if my client were to commit suicide, there would be an absence of the possibility of ultra-good experiences with respect to my client. (“Case closed,” your friend says.
 I continue.)
 But your argument implies that this absence would have a certain quality to it, that it would be tragic, that it would be a _loss_for my client, yes?